Now is the time for marching,

 (Right) The start of full-scale conscription on 2 March 1916.

-(Source for the above images: the Imperial War Museum)
+Source for all images: the Imperial War Museum